 -Chancellor Williams, African Historian

-African history month is a separate entity and should not be confused with Black History Month, an annual observance in the United States, Canada, United Kingdom, and communities' in Europe, honoring important celebrations and events within the history of the African Diaspora.
-It is celebrated annually in the United States, Canada and most other places in February but the United Kingdom celebration is in October.
+African history month is a separate entity and should not be confused with Black History Month, an annual observance in the United States, Canada, as well as, communities in Europe and United Kingdom, honoring important celebrations and events within the history of the African Diaspora.
+It is celebrated annually in the United States, Canada and most other places in February and the United Kingdom in October.

 Let us pause and give homage to Dr. Carter G. Woodson founder of Negro History Week in 1926, and the African-British history month was introduced in 1987 by Linda Bellos both are appreciated in our contemporary world.
 And also, we must pay tribute to countless activists, organizations and governmental agencies that are celebrated annually.
 African communities everywhere owe them a debt of gratitude.